 For projects involving whole home energy retrofits (such as Home Performance with ENERGY STAR projects), nonenergy related health and safety repairs that enable energy efficiency upgrades are capped at \$1,000 per home.
-The cost of the health and safety repairs must be included in the \$5,000 per house maximum budget (or \$8,000 per home maximum budget for any home receiving an HVAC upgrade).
+For the purposes of this Program, MEA defines a home as a residential unit that operates with independent systems, including its own HVAC system and kitchen and bath facilities.
+The cost of the health and safety repairs must be included in the \$5,000 per home maximum budget (or \$8,000 per home maximum budget for any home receiving an HVAC upgrade).
+For commercial buildings in which kitchen and bath facilities are shared among multiple residents, non-energy related health and safety repairs are also capped at \$1,000 per building.